weixuanseow/ESD_g10t4/README.txt

 Using Docker Compose:
 1) Start your MAMP/WAMP Servers
 2) Ensure that any rabbit-m containers are not running as it might conflict with the RabbitMQ container specified in the .yml file.
-3) In a CMD window, change the directory to the “Microservices” folder which will contain the docker-compose.yml file.
+3) In a CMD window, change the directory to the highest parent folder which contains the docker-compose.yml file.
-4) Change all of the <dockerid> inside the docker-compose.yml file to your own Docker ID
-5) In the same CMD window, run the following command:
+4) In the same CMD window, run the following command:
-6) docker-compose up -d
+5) docker-compose up -d
-7) To stop the project from running, run the following command:
+6) To stop the project from running, run the following command:
-8) docker-compose down
+7) docker-compose down

 ==================================================== Eevee Specialist Clinic Step by Step: =================================================================